alexreg/typer/README.md

 Usage: main.py [OPTIONS] NAME

 Arguments:
   NAME    [required]

 Options:
-  --install-completion  Install completion for the current shell.
-  --show-completion     Show completion for the current shell, to copy it or customize the installation.
   --help  Show this message and exit.

 // When you create a package you get ✨ auto-completion ✨ for free, installed with --install-completion